 We might not be so lucky, given Take-Two’s CEO, Strauss Zelnick, has insisted Red Dead Redemption 2 will be successful no matter when it launches, specifically citing the fact that summer releases can still do well.
 He also said the main goal of the delay is to ensure the game is the best it can be, so that’s nothing to be upset about.

 Where can I watch the Red Dead Redemption 2 trailer?
-You’ll find the game’s reveal trailer just below.
-You should really watch it immediately if you’ve somehow missed out until now.
-It’s that good.
+You’ll find the game’s latest trailer just below.
+It might even be more exciting than the first one.